FindMySchool LogoFindMySchool

 Pastoral tone, as captured in the latest inspection evidence, is calm and orderly for most students, with respectful relationships and a sense that adults know pupils well.
 That said, the same evidence also flags attendance as an area requiring sustained improvement over time, which matters for families where routine and consistency are key.

 GCSE outcomes sit in the lower band for England.
-Ranked 2,764th in England and 5th in Kidderminster for GCSE outcomes (FindMySchool ranking based on official data), Wolverley’s headline measures point to performance below England average overall.
+Ranked 3,831st out of 3,895 schools in England for GCSE academic outcomes and 4th in Kidderminster on the local secondary ranking (FindMySchool ranking based on official data), Wolverley’s headline measures point to performance below England average overall.
 A Progress 8 score of -0.41 indicates that, on average, pupils made less progress than pupils with similar starting points nationally.
-Attainment 8 is 41.5.
-The EBacc entry and attainment indicators are also low (8% achieving grade 5 or above in the EBacc; EBacc APS 3.75).
+Attainment 8 is 42.4.
+The EBacc entry and attainment indicators are also low (8.2% achieving grade 5 or above in the EBacc; EBacc APS 3.9).

 A-level outcomes show a similar overall profile.
-Ranked 2,311th in England and 4th in Kidderminster for A-level outcomes (FindMySchool ranking based on official data), the sixth form sits in the lower band for England.
-The A-level grade distribution shows 0% at A*, 5.26% at A, 22.37% at B, and 27.63% at A* to B.
+Ranked 2,546th out of 2,549 schools in England for A-level academic outcomes and 5th in Kidderminster on the local sixth-form ranking (FindMySchool ranking based on official data), the sixth form sits in the lower band for England.
+The A-level grade distribution shows 0% at A*, 0% at A, 10% at B, and 10% at A* to B.

 These figures are best read alongside Wolverley’s wider curriculum model.
 The school offers a mix of academic and applied routes, and the most recent inspection evidence highlights vocational learning and enrichment as part of how the school aims to motivate and support different learners, particularly where practical learning is a better fit.